 Alex and I have lived here for 14 years and eaten at a lot of Indianapolis restaurants.
 However, there are new restaurants in Indianapolis popping up each day!
 So, this is not an exhaustive list: it’s just the places to eat in Indianapolis we’ve been to multiple times and would recommend.
 Also disclaimer: our areas of most expertise are Broad Ripple restaurants and restaurants in downtown Indianapolis.
 There are lots of great restaurants in other areas– for example, the West side has lots of international food options that we’ve only just begun to explore!
 If you see a best Indianapolis restaurant you think we should try, give us a shout in the comments!

 Buffalo cauliflower wings at Twenty Tap (Broad Ripple restaurant)

 Alex and I live in the Broad Ripple neighborhood, so naturally we’ve tried more Broad Ripple restaurants since we love to stay in our ‘hood.
 Here are the best Broad Ripple restaurants, breweries and coffee shops we enjoy.

 Dinner: A signature Broad Ripple restaurant, Napolese has truly great artisan pizza and fresh, inventive seasonal salads.
 It’s a perfect place for a date night, out with friends, or even to bring the kids.
 You can eat outside in the summer (our favorite).
 For a starter, get the baked goat cheese.
-Split a few of the salads and pizzas among the table: the Margarita pizza with quail egg is a must.
+Split a few of the salads and pizzas among the table: the Margherita pizza with quail egg is a must.
 It’s one of our favorite inspired Italian restaurants in Indianapolis.